 At that point in my life I had always considered myself more of a beach traveler anyway — most of my trips in Thailand had revolved around the southern islands or the east coast.
 Chiang Mai was simply meant to be a comfortable base for a few months of remote work.

-When I eventually returned home from that trip, I sold my PS4.
-After months of exploring real landscapes on a motorbike, I couldn’t unsee how empty video games felt in comparison.
-Those rides had brought me to life in a way that sitting in front of a screen never could.
-Multiplayer games that once felt exciting suddenly seemed like the opposite — something that dulled you, even left me feeling strangely anxious.
+One day, I rented a scooter and experienced life in a way that sitting in front of a screen never could.
+Multiplayer games that once felt exciting suddenly seemed like the opposite — something that dulled the senses and left me feeling strangely anxious.

 During those months of riding around Chiang Mai, one destination kept coming up in conversations.